How do I know if I need coaching or therapy?

 Generally, psychotherapy sessions take place on a weekly basis.
 The frequency and number of coaching sessions are mutually determined based on your goals.

-Do you offer online services?
+Do you offer in-person sessions?

 Do you take insurance for therapy?

-Will insurance reimburse for coaching or mindfulness sessions?
+Will insurance reimburse for coaching sessions?